apollographql/apollo-ios/CONTRIBUTING.md

 ## License

-By contributring to Apollo iOS you agree that your contributions will be licensed under its [MIT license](https://github.com/apollographql/apollo-ios/blob/main/LICENSE)
+By contributing to Apollo iOS you agree that your contributions will be licensed under its [MIT license](https://github.com/apollographql/apollo-ios/blob/main/LICENSE)